keepdream1ng/SF.Blog/README.md

 # SkillFactory final project, so-called virtual internship.
-No handholding on this one, all you get is bullet points for the features.
+No handholding on this one, all you get is bullet-points for the features.
 4 sprints 2 weeks each.
 To do something new I decided to implement DDD and clean architecture on this blog website.